SundownSupper/Kismet-Wifi-Pineapple/README.md

     opkg update

-and then if you have a tp-link 722N V1 you can issue:
+Then if you have a tp-link 722N V1 you can issue:

     opkg install kmod-ath9k-htc

 I have the 5ghz add-on also to the pineapple so i will have extra wireless sources.
 Change your set-up acordingly.

+Autokismet.sh is the bash script i use for the pineapple when im ready to go!
+Or save it to the button script for easy acsess

-ignore packetloss alerts, achieve Valhalla
+Ignore packetloss alerts, achieve Valhalla

-below are my config files.
+Above are my config files.
 Enjoy

 ![Kismet 1](https://user-images.githubusercontent.com/106935433/194791387-c4f7d91b-10c2-46ae-8afc-c4c94eaad6f7.png)